-- National Consumer Agency (NCA) – Gives impartial information and advice on mortgages.
-For further information please visit www.nca.ie/nca/mortgages
+- Competition and Consumer Protection Commission – Gives impartial information and advice on mortgages.
+For further information please visit www.ccpc.ie

 - The Money Advice Service – Contains useful, impartial information that can help guide you.
 For further information please visit Mortgages – a beginner’s guide on the Money Advice Service website

 - NI Direct – Provides some information on how to buy a home, with links to other websites containing more detailed advice and information.
 Buying a home – step by step guide

 - Housing Advice NI – Provides a wide range of information on housing issues and can provide impartial advice on mortgages.
 Housing Advice NI – mortgages

 A bank will make a commercial decision on whether or not to accept your mortgage application, on the basis of the risk profile of the proposed loan.